Te-Stack/Texas-em-Poker-Card-Game/README.md

-# aTexas-em-Poker-Project
-This contain code of my poker card project
-This Poker Card is Built with purely Python
+###Texas-em-Poker-Card Game
+This is a poker card game created purely with python.
+I used TDD when developing this is to aviod the minimal bug available. it is terminal-based App.